Language Model Goal Selection Differs from Humans' in a Self-Directed Learning Task: Abstract

 \section{Abstract}

-As large language models (LLMs) get integrated into human decision-making, they are increasingly choosing goals autonomously rather than only completing human-defined ones, assuming they will reflect human preferences.
-However, human-LLM similarity in goal selection remains largely untested.
-We directly assess the validity of LLMs as proxies for human goal selection in a controlled, open-ended learning task borrowed from cognitive science.
-Across four state-of-the-art models (GPT-5, Gemini 2.5 Pro, Claude Sonnet 4.5, and Centaur), we find substantial divergence from human behavior.
-While people gradually explore and learn to achieve goals with diversity across individuals, most models exploit a single identified solution (reward hacking) or show surprisingly low performance, with distinct patterns across models and little variability across instances of the same model.
-Even Centaur, explicitly trained to emulate humans in experimental settings, poorly captures people's goal selection.
-Chain-of-thought reasoning and persona steering provide limited improvements.
-These findings highlight the uniqueness of human goal selection, cautioning against replacing it with current models in applications such as personal assistance, scientific discovery, and policy research.
+Whether in agentic workflows, social studies, or chat settings, large language models (LLMs) are increasingly being asked to replace humans in choosing which goals to pursue, rather than completing predefined tasks.
+However, the assumption that LLMs accurately reflect human preferences for goal setting remains largely untested.
+We assess the validity of LLMs as proxies for human goal selection in a controlled, self-directed learning task borrowed from cognitive science.
+Across five models (GPT-5, Gemini 2.5 Pro, Claude Sonnet 4.5, Qwen3 32B, and Centaur), we find substantial divergence from human behavior.
+While people gradually explore and learn to achieve goals with diversity across individuals, most models exploit a single identified solution or show surprisingly low performance, with distinct patterns across models and little variability across instances of the same model.
+Chain-of-thought reasoning and persona steering provide limited improvements, and our conclusions hold across experimental settings.
+While they await confirmation in applied settings, these findings highlight the uniqueness of human goal selection and caution against its replacement with current models.